Quebec City Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - including cannabis (even if legal in your home country)
+- Illegal drugs and narcotics - strictly prohibited

 Restricted Items

-- Firearms - require proper permits, advance declaration, and must be declared at border; handguns are highly restricted
+- Firearms and weapons - require special permits and must be declared

 Health Requirements